 What about those team members with special or unique abilities?
 Or those that aren’t interested in learning other skills?
 What about the java developer who doesn’t want to waste their time or stoop to testing?

 And then there are those that are the key person on an application or expert on a particular business function.
 And they value that or believe that it protects their job.
 The may falsely believe that their job security is based on hoarding knowledge and being the key person.

 I received a lot of backlash for a recent post on the Business Analyst role on a Scrum Team.
 Generally, business analysts want to be treated as special and not interchangeable team members.

-Generally, with Agile, we strive to reduce bottlenecks caused by unique skillsets on the team.
-We encourage cross-training to eliminate key person dependencies.
+Generally, with Agile, we strive to reduce bottlenecks caused by unique skillsets or special people on teams.
+We encourage aggressive cross-training to eliminate key person dependencies.
 We reduce “specialness”.